- 5 Year Update Mikes THR with Mr. Treacy 2012

 November 9, 2015

 I am coming up on 4 years post revision to a THR done by Koen De Smet and this is not necessarily the horror that everyone here paints it out to be.
 I regularly jog, hike, backpack, rock climb and boulder and my revision to THR works great.
 In fact, I am much more active than other people I know my age who have not had hip surgery.
-Anyways, even if revision … Read the rest
+Anyways, even if revision is the last resort option, if the surgery is done by an accomplished surgeon who uses a good implant system (mine is ceramic on ceramic: no allergy concerns), revision surgery can have a very satisfying outcome.

 Anne BHR Revision to Ceramic THR by Prof Richardson 2011